Frequently Asked Questions

 - Supporting Documentation: Please note that for students needing the LLM degree to qualify to sit for the bar exam, the New York Board of Law Examiners (“NYBOLE”) requires that all supporting documentation be submitted no later than six months prior to the first date of the application period of the examination you plan to take.
 For students planning to take the July administration, all necessary documents must be received by NYBOLE no later than October 1.
 We strongly suggest that you submit your documents well before that date, however, because it takes the NYBOLE between 3-6 weeks to notify applicants of any missing documents.

 - 50-Hour Pro Bono Requirement: All LLM students will have to certify completion of 50 hours of qualifying pro bono legal service before applying for admission to practice.
-More information about this requirement can be found at this link.
+More information about this requirement can be found from the NY Court of Appeals Bar Admission Requirements website.
 Duke Law School is committed to helping LLM students find opportunities to fulfill the 50-hour requirement prior to admission to the New York State Bar.
 Many LLM students participate in pro bono opportunities throughout the academic year, as well as during Fall and Spring breaks.
 Students will receive additional information about fulfilling the pro bono requirement upon arrival at Duke Law School.

-- Uniform Bar Exam: Starting in July of 2016, New York has adopted the Uniform Bar Examination (UBE).
+- Uniform Bar Exam: New York has adopted the Uniform Bar Examination (UBE).
 To learn about the UBE and its New York supplement, the New York Law Exam (which is administered separately and can be taken online either before or after the UBE), please see here.

 - Course requirements: See here for courses meeting the New York Bar requirements.
 Students will be counseled by International Studies Staff during orientation about specific course requirements.